n123git/YWSaveEditor/docs/general.md

 11111111111111111111 → All trophies<br/>
 10000000000000000001 → First and last trophy only

-Also note that all IDs are stored as a CRC-32 Checksum, for example your Location is stored as the CRC-32 Checksum of the Location's file name.
+Also note that all IDs are saved as their CRC-32 Checksum.
+An example of this is location; your Location is stored as the CRC-32 Checksum of it's file name.
 A list of all the file names can be found [here](https://tcrf.net/Notes:Yo-kai_Watch_2).
-Other examples Include Items and Yo-kai.
+And other examples include Items and Yo-kai.

 ### Examples
 The data found in the `game*.yw` and `head.yw` files are, in detail documented in their individual pages: